 What is the "Windows Error Code: DLL011150" scam?

 All of the information provided by "Windows Error Code: DLL011150" is false and this scam is in no associated with the Microsoft Corporation.
-Users rarely access sites that promote scams intentionally, most enter them through mistyped URLs, are redirected to them by intrusive advertisements or by PUAs (Potentially Unwanted Applications (PUAs).
+Users rarely access sites that promote these scams intentionally, most enter them through mistyped URLs, are redirected to them by intrusive advertisements, or by Potentially Unwanted Applications (PUAs).

 |Name||Windows Error Code: DLL011150 tech support scam|

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

-|Fake Claim||Scam claims users' computers have been blocked due to suspicious activity detected on them|
+|Fake Claim||Scam claims users' computers have been blocked due to suspicious activity detected on them.|

-|Disguise||Scam is disguised as a virus alert from Microsoft|
+|Disguise||Scam is disguised as a virus alert from Microsoft.|

-|Tech Support Scammer Phone Number||+1 (877) 938 0878|
+|Tech Support Scammer Phone Number||+1 (877) 938 0878, +1-833-220-3898|

-|Detection Names (jlcomputersupport[.]co)||Netcraft (Malicious), Full List Of Detections (VirusTotal)|
+|Detection Names (jlcomputersupport[.]co)||Netcraft (Malicious), Full List Of Detections (VirusTotal).|

 |Serving IP Address (jlcomputersupport[.]co)